 3) His siblings are Yolanda Denise King, Bernice Albertine King and Dexter King.

-King was only 8 years old when he was racially discriminated by his classmate, a caucasian boy who would repeatedly harass him.
+King was only 8 years old when he was racially discriminated against by his classmate, a caucasian boy who would repeatedly harass him.
 King then got to know that the boy liked drawing.
 He then subsequently approached the boy and complimented him on his drawings.
 The harassment then ceased.

 5) Martin Luther King III was only 10 years old when his father was assassinated.